 Brilliant Nachocaster Blackguard build by Nacho Banos.
 Nacho is considered one of the foremost experts on/students of Blackguard Teles in the world and his ‘The Blackguard Book’ is considered the bible on these magnificent creations of Leo Fender.

-Beyond all that, Nacho Banos is arguably the best Blackguard builder in the worl.
-So… here’s one of his ‘sculptures’: 0090 aka Abigail.
+If you have ever played the original Nocaster then you probably will not believe that this is a new instrument.
+She looks old, feels old and sound old.
+Incredibly good guitar.
+Nacho Banos is arguably the best Blackguard builder in the world and this is one of his ‘sculptures’: #0090 aka Abigail.
 The aging detail is simply MIND-BLOWINGLY gorgeous.
 She has vintage Broadcaster style pickups and a perfectly fitting, heavily aged “V” profile neck, just to push this baby that much further over the top.
 She sounds alive, resonant and deep unamped.
 Going through a tube amp…she can do it all from James Burton, Waylon Jennings, Kieth Richards, Bruce Springsteen, Merle Haggard, Brad Paisley and many many more.